StringManolo/DarkMessenger/README.md

 ./DarkMessenger.js send [alias] [message]
 ```

-Show messages from a contact:
+Show messages from a contact or all contacts:

 ```bash
 ./DarkMessenger.js show <alias>